matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 ## Proposal

-For the `POST /_matrix/client/v3/keys/device_signing/upload` endpoint the Homeserver should only require User-Interactive Authentication (UIA) if the user already has an existing cross-signing master key uploaded to the Homeserver.
+For the `POST /_matrix/client/v3/keys/device_signing/upload` endpoint, the Homeserver MUST require User-Interactive Authentication (UIA) _unless_:
+ - there is no existing cross-signing master key uploaded to the Homeserver, OR
+ - there is an existing cross-signing master key and it exactly matches the cross-signing master key provided in the request body.
+If there are any additional keys provided in the request (self signing key, user signing key) they MUST also match the existing keys stored on the server.
+In other words, the request contains no new keys.
+If there are new keys, UIA MUST be performed.

+In these scenarios, this endpoint is not protected by UIA.
+This means the client does not need to send an `auth` JSON object with their request.

+This change allows clients to freely upload 1 set of keys, but not modify/overwrite keys if they already exist.
+By allowing clients to upload the same set of keys more than once, this makes this endpoint idempotent in the case where the response is lost over the network, which would otherwise cause a UIA challenge upon retry.

 ## Potential issues